 This program eliminates many ant species in treated areas and it reduces re-invasion of treated areas as long as the contact insecticide remains effective.
 However, these products are more expensive, use more insecticide, and have greater environmental impact than other methods.
 This approach is frequently used by commercial applicators for treating ornamental turf.
 Long-residual products that contain a pyrethroid usually work most rapidly.
 Fipronil granular products eliminate ant colonies more slowly but have longer residual effects.

-Broadcast a bait-formulated insecticide in areas where there are many mounds (more than 20 per acre), or individually treat fire ant mounds.
+Broadcast a bait-formulated insecticide in areas where there are many mounds (more than 20 per acre, or >20 per 4000 m2), or individually treat fire ant mounds.
 Wait 2 to 3 days after applying a bait before conducting the next step.

 Any of the three programs can be mixed and matched within a managed area where different levels of fire ant control are desired.
 On golf courses, for instance, Program 3 might be suitable for high-use areas such as putting greens and tee boxes.
 In fairways and rough areas, Program 1 might be sufficient.
 On athletic fields, where as many ants as possible must be eliminated, Program 3 should be used, and the program should begin early enough to attain maximum suppression by the time the field is in full use.
 People with severe allergies to fire ant stings should follow Program 3 for their lawns or use a bait on a calendar schedule.
 For grounds around schools, day care centers, mental health facilities, and other sensitive sites, broadcast application of a fire ant bait product twice per year is one of the least-toxic methods of control.
 Control should be monitored with routine surveillance for re-invading ant mounds that need to be treated.